duybeobn1/PostureHumanoid/README.md

 [See the course main page with the description of this tutorial/TP](http://alexandre.meyer.pages.univ-lyon1.fr/m2-apprentissage-profond-image/am/tp_dance/)

-## How to run the code using the trained network :
+## A - How to run the code using the trained network :
 The first step is to clone this repository in order to create a copy you can modify at your will.

 ### 1 - Choice of the model to execute :